 Age group parties are off-site activities.
 They provide an opportunity for each age group to spend time with their peers and coaches away from the pool.
 Activities are organized by parent volunteers and are usually fee-based.

 This annual team dinner-dance-party is open to all Pinole Seals swimmers.
 The event pairs older swimmers with younger swimmers and is a chance for swimmers to mingle and build camaraderie amongst one another.
 (Date groups coordinate who brings food, drinks, and dessert and table settings.)
 Other activities at Date Night include costume contests, voting on next year’s theme, Date Night photos and dancing.
 Be sure to check the bulletin board and your family folder for signup sheets and more information.

 Date night is for Pinole Seals swimmers only.
 Attendance by kids who are not on the team may cause insurance and liability issues.

 Our spaghetti dinner is held the Friday night before League Meet at the Pinole Pool.
-Volunteers provide pasta dishes and salads, and everyone donates desserts to share.
+Pasta and salad are provided, and everyone donates desserts to share.
 This event also functions as a small fundraiser for the team.

 Bring your favorite “take out” and swimsuit to our evening swim party at the Pinole Pool.
 This year’s end of the season pool party takes place on the Sunday evening, the day after the League Championship Meet.